asanch25/StG-How-To/docs/source/index.rst

 Welcome to the St. George How to Guide!
 ===================================

-**St. George** is the recoil mass separator located at the university of Notre Dame.
+**St. George** is the recoil mass separator located at the University of Notre Dame.
 This documentation is meant to serve as both a guide and a reminder for some of the typical operations of St. George.
 This guide will follow the general format:

 #.
 General St. George information
 #.
 St. George Operation